 - Plan for your caregiver to come to the JRSC with you on the day of your surgery.
-Even if you do not have a caregiver with you, you must have someone who is 18 years or older take you home.
+Even if you don’t have a caregiver with you, you must have someone who is 18 years or older take you home.

 - Depending on your surgery, you may stay overnight.
-We encourage your caregiver to stay as well, and he or she will be able to sleep in your room.
+We encourage your caregiver to stay as well, and they will be able to sleep in your room.